upeshp/MS3_EasyDinner/README.md

 -	There is a facility to login/register to the site, which then takes you to your profile page.

 With this in mind, my website will include:
-- 	A homepage with some details about the website, some featured recipes, and links to sign in or register (inlcuded to give an overview of the site, and make it intuitive for the user).
+- 	A homepage with some details about the website, some featured recipes, and links to sign in or register (inlcluded to give an overview of the site, and make it intuitive for the user).
 -	A searchable recipes page, which will display the recipes in a "card" or grid format.
--	Clicking on the recipe "card" will bring up that particular recipe details page, including the ingredients/method.
+-	Clicking on the recipe "card" will bring up that particular recipe's details page, including the ingredients/method.
 -	A login/sign up page.
--	Once logged in the user will be directed to their user profile page, which will give the user options to add/edit their own recipe.
+-	Once logged in, the user will be directed to their user profile page, which will give the user options to add/edit their own recipes.

 **Structure**